mohamad3li/cmd-notes/README.md

+# LINOTES
-"# LINOTES Here we are going to add notes on linux commands and tools"
+Here we are going to add notes on linux commands and tools